TheGoodUser/wifi-key-content/README.md

-# wifi-key-contents

-_**Simply execute the python file, and wait for few seconds.**_

-This is a python program which collects all wi-fi key contents and scraps them to a HTML(named index.html) file.
-The program's whole task is based on WINDOWS OS command's.

-module(s) used in making of this python program:-
-  [i]  subprocess
-  [ii] etc.

- Hope you all enjoy the code. ^_^
+🚀 **WiFi Key Content Collector**

+Just run the Python file, and in a matter of seconds, witness the magic unfold.

+This Python program seamlessly gathers all WiFi key contents, crafting an organized HTML file aptly named 'index.html'.
+The entire operation is orchestrated through Windows OS commands.

+Modules at play in crafting this Python masterpiece: [i] subprocess [ii] and more.

+**Dive into the code, explore, and enjoy the tech journey! 🐍✨ **
+#PythonProgramming #WiFiMagic #WindowsOS #TechEnthusiast